 - Build a simulation of thousands of communication events between two agents, a producer and a receiver. - For a particular producer and receiver, do the following: 1.
 Pick a random meaning 2.
-Use winner-take-all to select a signal for that meaning according to the producer's production matrix 3.
-Use winner-take-all again to see which meaning corresponds to that signal in the receiver's reception matrix 4.
-If the receiver's meaning is the same as the sender's, count as success - Repeat 1-4 thousands of times and return the proportion of these
+Use winner take all to generate a signal for that meaning according to the producer's production matrix 3.
+Use winner take all again to see what meaning corresponds to that signal in the receiver's reception matrix 4.
+If the receiver's meaning is the same as the original one, count as success - Repeat 1-4 thousands of times and return the proportion of these "trials"